List of Wild Cards characters: Dr. Tachyon

 This period between Tachyon's escape from the Rox and her return to Takis is arguably the lowest point in the alien's life.
 No triumphant welcome awaited her return to New York.
 With Tachyon presumed dead, Dr. Bradley Finn was made acting director of the Jokertown Clinic and her apartment had been rented out to new tenants.
 Given the run of Finn's apartment until more permanent arrangements could be made, Tachyon becomes highly agitated when the Joker suggests her jump might now be permanent and that she should come to terms with it.
-Worse, Tachyon's love interest, Dr. Cody Havero, is somewhat unsypathetic to the alien's plight, reminding the former womanizer of his rather insensitive treatment of other women.
+Worse, Tachyon's love interest, Dr. Cody Havero, is somewhat unsympathetic to the alien's plight, reminding the former womanizer of his rather insensitive treatment of other women.
 Suffering from a panic attack, Tachyon is administered a light sedative by Dr. Havero despite the older woman's concerns about the advanced state of Tachyon's pregnancy.
 Expressing a desire to be alone, Finn and Cody leave Tachyon by herself, ostensibly to get some sleep.

 Awakened by a nightmare, Tachyon succumbs to the psychological part of her addiction to alcohol (Kelly having already inherited and given in to the physical half that went with Tachyon's male body).
 Drinking a substantial amount of Finn's brandy, the already depressed alien is further unbalanced by the combined sedative and alcohol.
 While using the bathroom she is confronted by her new reflection.
 As described in one story: "After relieving herself she stood and stared at her thickening body: I've become a joker.
 A stranger in a deformed body.
 Lifting the hem of the long T-shirt, Tach ran an experimental hand across her swollen belly".

 A lifetime of Takisian abhorrence of the ugly and deformed reinforces Tachyon's distorted perception of her pregnant form.
 Having long ago stated an inability to ever live as a Joker, Tachyon slits her wrists while taking a bath.
 In the past, Tachyon often threatened to kill himself with more melodrama than seriousness.
 His abuse of alcohol could also be seen as a manifestation of an urge toward self-destruction.
 However, this is the only time Tachyon has attempted outright suicide, likely prompted by the radical alteration of his/her self-image caused by the jump, Blaise's sexual assault, her subsequent pregnancy, and the reactions of others to her upon returning to public life.
 Tachyon would later remark to Mark Meadows that she needed psychological therapy in order to regain her sense of self.